 1. Tell us about yourself.

-4. If there were one thing you could tell people to do that would help them stop procrastinating, what would it be?
+4. If there were one thing you could tell people to try to do that would help them on their journey, what would it be?

 5. Do you have a special affirmation or message that you would like to share with the readers?

-If you want to find more about Sherry and her work, please visit:
+If you want to find out more about Boyce's work, please visit: